georgwacker/EveMarketProphet/README.md

 Theoretically, you can just use **Find Routes** again after completing a trip, thus calculating all available trade routes based on your new location.
 Due to the short time necessary to download the market data, I recommend to always do a **Fetch Data** first.
-EMP respects the rate limiting of the CREST API, so you don't have to worry about it.

 To give you and idea on the numbers, it takes roughly 20 seconds to fetch all market data from the 4 biggest market regions (see [Region Presets](#region-presets)) and 4-8 seconds to calculate the routes (depending on your settings).
 These numbers are heavily dependent on your machine and internet connection.